m0090-dev/eec/README.md

 Run a program with a given environment.

 Example:
-eec run --config-file test.toml --program cmd --program-args=echo,"hello world"
+eec run --config-file test.toml --program powershell --program-args="-NoExit","-Command","Write-Output 'hello world'"

 Effect:
 - Loads environment from `test.toml`
-- Launches `cmd` and runs `echo hello world`
+- Launches `powershell` and runs `echo hello world`
 - The environment is temporary and does not affect the system globally

 ---